KenixZ/cs283/0-Warmup/AssignmentWarmup.md

 5. Briefly describe any concerns you might be having with being successful in this class (if any).

-Some concerns I might have with being successful in this class is balancing the workload along with all my other classe, I will need to build a good schedule within the first few weeks.
+Some concerns I might have with being successful in this class is balancing the workload along with all my other classes, I will need to build a schedule within the first few weeks.